Fiserv/Commerce-Hub/docs/Resources/API-Documents/Payments_VAS/Cloud-BIN-Lookup.md

 # Perform an Cloud BIN Information Lookup

 Commerce Hub's [Cloud BIN Service](?path=docs/Resources/API-Documents/Device-Management/DT-Cloud-BIN-Guide.md) performs a lookup against the [Global BIN](?path=docs/Resources/API-Documents/Payments_VAS/Global-BIN-Lookup.md) and Cloud BIN files, and provides a response including the `cardDetails` *(also known as [card metadata](?path=docs/Resources/Master-Data/Card-Details.md))*.
-The data is returned as `primaryCardData` and may also include `additionalCardData` in the clear *(unencrypted)* based on the merchant configuration.
+The Cloud BIN data is returned as `primaryCardData` and may also include `additionalCardData` in the clear *(unencrypted)* based on the merchant configuration.

----

-## Cloud BIN Information Lookup request

 <!-- theme: info-->
 > The Cloud BIN Service needs to be configured in Merchant Configuration and Boarding.
 Please contact your account representative for more information.

 ---

-### Cloud BIN only
+## Account found in the Cloud BIN only

 <!--
 type: tab